 - Tomato puree

-1.)
-Heat olive oil in a large skillet and fry the onion over medium heat for 3 minutes until soft and translucent.
-Add the garlic and sauté for a further 30 seconds.
+Step 1: Heat olive oil in a large skillet and fry the onion over medium heat until soft and translucent.
+Add the garlic and sauté briefly.

 Remove from the pan and wipe out the pan ready for the meatballs.

-Place the ground meat in a bowl.
-Add 1 tablespoon dried oregano, half of the cooked onion and garlic mixture, 1 tablespoon coconut aminos, egg, a good pinch of salt and pepper and 1 tablespoon pecorino or parmesan cheese.
+Step 2: Place the ground beef in a bowl.
+Add dried oregano, half of the cooked onion and garlic mixture, coconut aminos, egg, a good pinch of salt and pepper and 1 tablespoon pecorino or parmesan cheese.
 Mix to combine.

-Coat the meatballs in the tomato sauce.
-Top with mozzarella, 2 tbsp pecorino and bake for about 15 - 20 minutes until the cheese has fully melted.
+Step 5: Coat the meatballs in the tomato sauce.
+Top with mozzarella, pecorino and bake in the oven until the cheese has fully melted.

 And they even taste good cold!